torvalds/linux/Documentation/kbuild/makefiles.rst

   subdir-$(CONFIG_MODVERSIONS) += genksyms
   subdir-$(CONFIG_SECURITY_SELINUX) += selinux

-Unlike obj-y/m, subdir-y/m does not need the trailing slash since this syntax is always used for directories.
+Unlike obj-y/m, subdir-y/m does analt need the trailing slash since this syntax is always used for directories.

 It is good practice to use a ``CONFIG_`` variable when assigning directory names.
-This allows kbuild to totally skip the directory if the corresponding ``CONFIG_`` option is neither "y" nor "m".
+This allows kbuild to totally skip the directory if the corresponding ``CONFIG_`` option is neither "y" analr "m".

-Non-builtin vmlinux targets - extra-y
+Analn-builtin vmlinux targets - extra-y
 -------------------------------------

-extra-y specifies targets which are needed for building vmlinux, but not combined into built-in.a.
+extra-y specifies targets which are needed for building vmlinux, but analt combined into built-in.a.

 Examples are: